7 Day Camping Safari

 Max number of participants: 7 per vehicle (window seat guaranteed)

 Price: 1,990 USD

 Single Supplement: 95 USD

 Day 1 Arusha – Tarangire National Park

-After breakfast you will leave the area around Tarangire National Park and head to the multicultural village of Mto wa Mbu.
-From here you will travel on a spectacular and very bumpy gravel road along the Rift Valley Escarpment with Ol Doinyo Lengai “the holy mountain” of the Masai in the distance.
-Today’s destination is the typical Masai village of Ngare Sero in the hot and dusty Rift Valley.
-In the distance you might see a pink glow from flamingos breeding and feeding on the algae of the alkaline Lake Natron (seasonal and depending on water level).
-In the afternoon you will join a Masai guide on a walk to a nearby waterfall before you return to the campsite for your overnight.
+After breakfast you will leave the Tarangire National Park and head to the multicultural village of Mto wa Mbu.
+From here you will travel on a spectacular and very bumpy gravel road along the Rift Valley Escarpment with Ol Doinyo Lengai “the holy mountain” of the Maasai in the distance.
+Today’s destination is the beautiful Masai village of Ngare Sero, an oasis in the hot and dusty Rift Valley.
+In the distance you will notice a pink glow from thousands of flamingos breeding and feeding on the algae of the alkaline Lake Natron.
+In the afternoon you will join a Maasai guide on a walk to a nearby waterfall before you return to the campsite for your overnight.
 Breakfast; Lunch; Dinner

 Day 3 Lake Natron – Serengeti National Park

 After an early start, you will travel along adventurous dirt tracks with breath-taking views as your vehicle climbs out of the Rift Valley to reach the grassy plains of the Serengeti by midday.
 Serengeti means “endless plains” in the language of the Maasai and you will see the grassland savannah stretching to the horizon.
 The Serengeti is the most famous park in Tanzania and it is home to the largest animal migration on the planet – hundreds of thousands of animals trek to find fresh grass and water.
 You will overnight at a campsite in the northern or central part of the park.
 Breakfast; Lunch; Dinner